polybahn/shiny-garbanzo/README.md

 The Goal of this project is to see how people move from Project to Project, and why people failed one Challenge but succeeded another.

+# 3rd June 2017

-# Some observation of the website:
+Added Some observation of the website:

 some useful api links:
 * [[Project]](https://launchforth.io/api/v2/project)